naramsp/Programacao-Competitiva-Listas/lista exemplos/B - Maximise The Score /questão.md

 You start with a score of 0.
 You will increase your score by performing the following move **exactly** *n* times:

->Choose two integers xx and yy that are written on the whiteboard.
+>Choose two integers x and y that are written on the whiteboard.
->Add min⁡(x,y)min(x,y) to your score.
+>Add min⁡(x,y) to your score.
 >Erase xx and yy from the whiteboard.

 Note that after performing the move n times, there will be no more integers written on the whiteboard.